ScottWeinstein/click-to-zoom/README.md

 ## limitations

-1. Zoom meetings with custom ids don't work.
+1. Zoom meetings with custom ids don't open a new browser tab.
 Instead click the buttons to copy the id/pwd as needed. (fixes welcome!)